 II.
 Draft and promote measures deemed necessary to promote local autonomy

 III.
-Consult with ministers related to planning, drafting and implementing national policy that impacts local governments, and shall be carried out in accordance with the laws related to forums between national and local governments
+Consult with ministers related to planning, drafting and implementing national policy that impacts local governments, and shall be carried out in accordance with the laws related to discussion(forums) between the national government and local government

 IV.
 Submit proposals to the Cabinet or the Diet related to laws, cabinet orders or other affairs that impact local governments in accordance with the provisions in Article 263-3 paragraph 2

 In addition, this association shall also engage in the following activities in order to achieve the objectives set by this association.